aws-samples/amazon-bedrock-prompting/bedrock-excel/README.md

 Interact with Amazon Bedrock FMs easily using Excel spreadsheets.

-This spreadsheet uses VBA Macros for connecting to Amazon Bedrock.
+These spreadsheets use VBA Macros for connecting to Amazon Bedrock.
 You must have access to an AWS account with permissions for calling the Bedrock APIs.
-You can use either a credentials profile, or an IAM role.
+For authentication, you can use either a credentials profile, or an IAM role.

+* [Bedrock in Excel]() - Simple spreadsheet for allowing you interact with Bedrock FMs from the Excel cells.

+* [Bedrock in Excel Claude Tutorial]() - Full tutorial for Prompt Engineering with Anthropic Claude, provided in collaboration with Anthropic.